Buy Now, Pay Later! Register for online courses using PayFlex.

 Learn more about mental wellness with SACAP Global

-Apart from our range of offerings in counselling skills and interpersonal communication, SACAP Global will be offering a short course that focuses on mental health in 2023.
+Apart from our range of counselling skills and interpersonal communication offerings, SACAP Global offers various courses in mental health management.
+These include: